People, as recent research has shown, have an extensive endocannabinoid system inside them. How does it work and what’s its purpose?

 Among the millions of substances produced in nature, there are those that can replace our endocannabinoids.
 These are plant cannabinoids (so-called “phytocannabinoids”), the indisputable majority of which are found in cannabis.
 More than 120 have been identified so far, including THCV, CBN, CBG, but the best known are the two that occur in the highest concentrations of cannabis: THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).

-THC occurs in cannabis, is psychoactive and its possession is prohibited in most parts of the world, with the exception of Uruguay, some parts of the USA where the Cannabis industry already provides more than 100,000 jobs, Canada where you can legally buy cannabis online, and the next country coming to this list is tiny Luxembourg.
+THC occurs in cannabis, is psychoactive and its possession is prohibited in most parts of the world.
+With the exception of Uruguay, some parts of the USA where the Cannabis industry already provides more than 100,000 jobs, Canada where you can legally buy cannabis online, and the next country coming to this list is tiny Luxembourg.

 What about the Netherlands?
 Well, it doesn’t really count because recreational cannabis is still technically illegal there, though there are some loopholes that make it tolerated by the authorities.
 The Dutch believe that a drug-free Dutch society is an unrealistic and unattainable expectation.
-However, the non-psychotropic and cannabis-containing CBD compound is completely legal in most EU and NA countries and can usually be obtained in the form of dried hemp for brewing or cannabis extracts (so-called “CBD oils“).
+However, the non-psychotropic and cannabis-containing CBD compound is completely legal in most EU and NA countries.
+It can usually be obtained in the form of dried hemp for brewing or cannabis extracts (so-called “CBD oils“).

 Cannabinoids contained in hemp are often regarded as a complement to, or even a substitute for, human endocannabinoids.